 Map services have built-in capabilities that allow clients, such as the ArcGIS web APIs, to dynamically change each layer's behavior and appearance.
 These dynamic layers can increase the amount of interaction that users are able to have with your maps on the web.

 To serve cached maps

-Cached map services (those that use a set of pre-created images) are the fastest way to serve maps on the web.
-This is how ArcGIS Online, Google Maps, Bing Maps, and many other services expose their maps.
+Cached map services (those that use a set of precreated images) are the fastest way to serve maps on the web.
+This is the way that ArcGIS Online, Google Maps, Bing Maps, and many other services expose their maps.
 Although users will just be viewing static pictures of your map, you can supplement a cached map service with find, identify, and query tasks to reach the underlying data.
 You can also update the cache on a regular basis if your data changes.

 Map services are not automatically cached; you need to create the cache after you publish the service.
 See What is map caching? to get started learning about how to set up your map service as a set of cached tiles.

 To serve features

 Map services don't always need to display images.
 You can set up a map service for the purpose of returning a set of features to work within your application.
 You retrieve these features through tasks that you add to your application.

 For example, you might want to query a map service and display the resulting features as graphics in the map.
 This query could be phrased as "Give me all of the features with 'Delaware' in the name," or "Give me all of the features longer than 100 miles."

 If you want to set up a map service to serve features, make sure the Query and Data operations are allowed.
 See Tuning and configuring services to learn about these operations.